neighborhoods/Prefab/README.md

 	- SearchCriteria\ServerRequest\Builder\Factory

 Note:
-Repositories, Factories, Builders are the only shared actors, i.e. - all other DI service directives are NOT shared and REQUIRE `shared: false`.
+Repositories and Factories are the only shared actors, i.e. - all other DI service directives are NOT shared and REQUIRE `shared: false`.

 * Repository - MUST NOT add a shared directive
 * Factory - MUST NOT add a shared directive